 Tiger Jaws Care

 Native to the Eastern Cape province in South Africa, tiger jaws succulents can be found growing amongst rocks and clay soil in the subtropical deserts of the area.
 Their growing season begins in the spring and lasts throughout the summer, and they display brilliant yellow flowers during the fall—although it is uncommon for them to flower when grown indoors.

 Like most succulents, tiger jaws succulents require porous, well-draining soil to thrive.
 In their natural habitat, tiger jaws can often be found growing in open, rocky areas with clay soil.
 Indoors, however, a standard cactus soil is usually sufficient.
-Some growers find even standard cactus mix to have too much moisture-retaining peat moss, and they tailor the potting mix by adding additional chicken grit.
+Some growers find even standard cactus mix to have too much moisture-retaining peat moss, and they tailor the potting mix by adding additional chicken grit or sand.

 Or, you can make an ideal potting mix for tiger jaws by blending 2 parts of sterilized potting soil, 1 part fine pumice, and 1 part sand.

 The spikey tiger jaw teeth direct rainwater and dew to the base of the plant, where the roots can absorb it.
 A tiger plant can be delicate when watering; it's not uncommon for a tiger jaws plant to die overnight if given too much water that doesn't drain out of its container.
-Only water a tiger plant once it's dry.
+Only water a tiger plant when its potting mix is completely dry.
 As soon as the soil dries out completely and the plant appears to be shriveling, give it a thorough watering, then allow it to dry out thoroughly before the next watering.

 Temperature and Humidity